-It is a website moving from one environment to a different one or the content of a website changes.
 In SEO language, a transition is termed as migration whenever basic modification happens to a site’s address structure.
 Usually, website migration represents changes within the location, platform, layout, content, design, or user experience of the website.

 Website Migration is the method of fixing the website location, platform structure, website’s content, or user expertise.
 It’s done to increase visibility in the search engine.
 This method has got to be through with utmost expertise because it at the start affects the visibility of the website on Google.

 Protocol Change: An example of protocol change is the migration of a website from HTTP to HTTPS.

 Subdomain or subfolder change: When a company or an organization moves into subdomains or subfolders from a ccTLDs it is called Subdomain or subfolder change.
 Example: www.exam.com.au to www.au.exam.com.

 Domain name change: When a business or an organization is rebranding and is bound to switch to a different domain name, this change happens.
 Example: www.exam.com to www.paper.com

 Top-level domain change: When an organization or a company decides to extend their business abroad or decides to limit it to a certain country.
 Example: www.exam.com to www.exam.com.au

 Site structure changes: Improvements to the layout of the site, which affect the URL structure and internal reference of the page are called site structure changes.